Wyoming Highway Patrol: History

 The Wyoming Highway Patrol was created in 1933 to protect the lives, property and constitutional rights of all people in Wyoming.
 It was created after the Wyoming Department of Law Enforcement, whose sole duty was to enforce prohibition laws, disbanded.
 On May 23, 1933, the Highway Commission named Captain George Smith as the leader of the Wyoming Highway Patrol.
 Captain Smith, along with six other newly trained Patrolmen, left the state capital charged with the duty to “enforce the laws of the state relating to the registration and licensing of motor vehicles, the laws relating to use and operation of motor vehicles on highways, and all laws for the protection of the highways.”

 As of June 2021, the Wyoming Highway Patrol has 208 troopers on patrol.
 In 2019, troopers investigated nearly 8,000 motor vehicle crashes across the state and removed over 1,300 intoxicated drivers from Wyoming roadways.

-The current new sidearm for 2021 is the Sig Sauer P320 9MM 3.9 Inch Barrel XCarry Pro Series replacing the Glock Model 35 Gen 4 .40, which replaced the Smith & Wesson M&P .40.
+Currently and since 2023, the issued sidearm of the Wyoming Highway Patrol is the Glock Model 45 in 9mm Luger.
+Prior to 2023, the issued sidearm was the SIG Sauer P320 9mm Luger 3.9 Inch Barrel XCarry Pro Series, replacing the Glock Model 35 Gen 4 .40, which replaced the Smith & Wesson M&P .40 S&W, the Generation 3 Glock 22 .40 before that, the Beretta 96G .40 before that, the Beretta 92F 9mm Luger before that, and the Smith & Wesson Model 686 .357 Magnum before that.

 Rank structure

-Fallen officers

-Since the establishment of the Wyoming Highway Patrol, two officers have died while on duty:

-Patrolman Peter Visser (End of Watch October 12, 1981): Patrolman Peter Visser died as a result of the injuries sustained when his cruiser was rear-ended by a drunk driver.

-Patrolman Chris S. Logsdon (End of Watch October 13, 1998): Patrolman Chris Logsdon was killed in a vehicle accident after being run off the road by another driver, a 92-year-old man who was confused and driving erratically.
+Line of duty deaths

+The patrol has lost two officers in the line of duty.